munificent/craftinginterpreters/book/hash-tables.md

 <img src="image/hash-tables/delete-1.png" alt="A hash table containing 'bagel' in bucket 2, 'biscuit' in bucket 3, and 'jam' in bucket 4." />

-Remember that when we're walking a probe sequence to find an entry, we know we've reached the end of a sequence and the entry isn't present when we hit an empty bucket.
+Remember that when we're walking a probe sequence to find an entry, we know we've reached the end of a sequence and that the entry isn't present when we hit an empty bucket.
 It's like the probe sequence is a list of entries and an empty entry terminates that list.

-If we delete "biscuit" by simply clearing the entry, then we break that probe sequence in the middle, leaving the trailing entries orphaned and unreachable.
+If we delete "biscuit" by simply clearing the Entry, then we break that probe sequence in the middle, leaving the trailing entries orphaned and unreachable.
 Sort of like removing a node from a linked list without relinking the pointer from the previous node to the next one.

-If we later try to look for "jam", we'll start at "bagel", stop at the next empty entry, and never find it:
+If we later try to look for "jam", we'd start at "bagel", stop at the next empty Entry, and never find it.

 <img src="image/hash-tables/delete-2.png" alt="The 'biscuit' entry has been deleted from the hash table, breaking the chain." />